speedscale/demo-hackernews/README.md

 # demo-hackernews
-Simple example Python script to pull info top 10 new articles titles from HackerNews.
+Simple example Python script to pull the titles of the top 10 new articles titles from HackerNews.
 Demonstrates incoming HTTP Server and outbound REST calls.

 ## Usage